Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/docs/research.md

 ## 2. Shared Database + Separate Schema (per tenant)

 In this approach, all tenants share the same database server, but each tenant has its own database schema.
-Each schema contains its own tables for users, projects, and tasks.
+Each schema contains its own tables for users, projects.

 **How it works:**
 When a tenant is created, a new schema is generated.
 All queries are executed against that tenant’s schema.
 This provides a logical separation of data while still sharing the same database server.